 Step 1: Installing WordPress

 After completely signing up with a web host, the next step is to install WordPress.
-If you don’t know have a look at our guide on how to install WordPress?

 Step 2: Exporting Squarespace Content